How Preschool Kids Learn Colors

 Jan 21, 2022 If you have a baby or a toddler, you may be interested in learning when they will start to hit different milestones.

-One common milestone that parents ask about is the milestone of recognizing colors.
-The truth is, every child is different and learns at their own pace.
-With that in mind, you can’t put an exact timeframe on their learning.
+One common developmental milestone that parents ask about is the milestone of recognizing colors.
+The truth is, every child is different and learns colors at their own pace.
+With that in mind, you can’t put an exact time frame on their learning.

 Moreover, the ability to recognize different colors begins ramping up just before 2 years of age, or around 18 months.
-So, how exactly do children learn colors, and what children games and toddler activities can you use to help their learning?
+So, how exactly do children learn colors, and what children’s games and fun activities can you use to help their learning?

 Today we’ll take a look at learning colors for preschoolers.

-Children start to recognize different colors around the same age that they start to recognize different shapes, sizes, and textures.
+Color recognition starts around the same age that they start to figure out that there are differences in shapes, sizes, and textures.
 As mentioned above, this is usually around 18 months of age.

 Keep in mind, however, that recognizing and naming colors are two different things.
 Though your child may be able to recognize colors before the age of two, most children won’t be able to actually name them until closer to the age of three.
 In the meantime, though they might not be verbally able to communicate colors, they may be able to identify them by pointing.

 Again, keep in mind that this “age frame” is a general guideline.
 Every child learns at a different pace and some may learn faster or slower than others.

 It’s also important to note that just because children typically don’t learn colors until 18 months doesn’t mean that you can’t start teaching early.
 The more you work with them, the quicker they will soak in the information.

 How do children learn colors?